Enterprising Town Centres - Now CLOSED.

 North West Leicestershire District Council has launched a unique funding and support programme to support the growth of SME businesses across the District and within our Market Towns.

-A series of free Christmas themed workshops are taking place this September and October.
+A series of free retail traders workshops are taking place in 2018.
 Further information about these workshops and how to register to attend can be found on our events and training web page.

 Enterprising Town Centres grants